sugarsoup/docket/README.md

 ## Examples

-Working examples in the `examples/` directory:
+Working examples in the `examples/` directory.
+See the [full documentation](https://deepwiki.com/sugarsoup/docket) for detailed walkthroughs.

 | Example | Description |
 |---------|-------------|